SU Carburetters (British spelling) - R. Kwas 3 - 2004, Revised Feb 2015 (added detail on Damping Valve Assy)

 Polished Dashpot domes.
 Shiny is always faster!

 "Velocity Stacks".
 Velocity stacks decrease the turbulence of the air ingested by the carbs...and presumable improve the atomization at the venturi...air filters should still be fitted...to prevent sucking in random debris (with decreased turbulence)!
-Stacks really only make a measurable improvement in the upper RPM range and wide open throttle (WOT), at low revs, so it seems to me that they follow the "silicon breast-implant theory" explanation of their existence (don't do much, but look great).
-On the Yamaha developed engine in the Ford SHO Taurus of a few years ago, an servo-motor system controlled flaps as a function of RPM and varied the intake runner length from the long ones at low revs. to additional, parallel shorties at high revs. for additional optimization (and probably widening of the torque-curve).
+Stacks really only make a measurable improvement in the upper RPM range and Wide Open Throttle (WOT), at low revs, so it seems to me that they follow the "silicon breast-implant theory" explanation of their existence (don't do much, but look great!...and I'm kinda OK with that...).
+On the Yamaha developed engine in the Ford SHO Taurus of a few years ago, a servo-motor system controlled flaps as a function of RPM and changed the intake runner length from the long ones at low revs, to additional, parallel shorties at high revs. for additional optimization (and probably widening of the torque-curve).